fndribeiro/ongs/README.md

 All services are build to run on a Kubernetes cluster.

-Docker images were build with Spring Boot Maven Plugin and Packeto Buildpacks.
+Docker images are build with Spring Boot Maven Plugin and Packeto Buildpacks: mvn spring-boot:build-image

-All images are on: https://hub.docker.com/repository/docker/fephs/
+Docker push images on: https://hub.docker.com/repository/docker/fephs/

 Kubernetes YAML files to run these services can be found in: https://github.com/fndribeiro/petbytes-eureka-server/tree/master/kubernetes